Breakdown safety

 What to do if you break down

-- Make every attempt to exit the highway / motorway if possible.
-As soon as you realise your vehicle is going to break down, exit the highway environment.
-You will be much safer waiting for assistance in a lower speed environment.
+• Exit the highway or motorway as soon as you realise your vehicle is going to break down if you can.
+You'll be much safer waiting for help in a lower speed area.

-If this is not possible, pull your vehicle onto the shoulder of the road, or if no shoulder exists, as far away from traffic as possible.
+• If you can't exit the highway, pull your vehicle onto the road shoulder, or if no shoulder exists, as far away from traffic as possible.

-- Turn your vehicle hazard lights on so motorists can see you have broken down (if at night leave parking lights on as well).
+• Turn on your vehicle hazard lights so other motorists can see you have broken down.
+If at night, also leave your parking lights on.

-- Check the surrounding environment – if safe, exit your vehicle.
-Driver and any passengers should exit through the passenger side of the vehicle (away from traffic) and move behind a barrier or as far away from traffic as possible.
+• Check your surroundings and if it's safe to do, exit your vehicle—the driver and any passengers should exit through the passenger side of the vehicle to keep away from the traffic.
+Then move behind a barrier or as far away from traffic as possible.

-- If not safe to exit your vehicle, ensure all driver and passenger seat belts are securely fastened.
+• If it's not safe to exit your vehicle, the driver and any passengers should fasten their seat belts securely.

-- Call your roadside assistance provider or 13 19 40 from your mobile phone and advise of your location.
+• Call your roadside assistance provider or 13 19 40 from your mobile phone and let them know your location.

-- If you don’t have a mobile phone and it isn’t safe to walk to a telephone, stay with your car and wait for help.
-Do not walk along highways / motorways.
+• If you don’t have a mobile phone and it isn’t safe to walk to a telephone, stay with your car and wait for help.
+Don't walk along highways or motorways.

 Video transcript